-This article is an excerpt from our new book.
-For the full guide to building a collaborative software team, pick up your free copy!
+Editor’s note: This article is an excerpt from our newly revamped eBook: Project Management for Teams in GitHub.
+For the full guide to building a high-performing, agile software team, pick up your free copy!

 But important questions must be answered before you start sprinting.
 How much work can you actually tackle?
-Can you really ship anything in the next two weeks?
 What issues should you choose?

-With this in mind, here’s how we approach a (lowercase) sprint.
+With this in mind, here’s how we approach a sprint.

 - Estimates that you and your team decide on together

-A user story that addresses the who and why of a task, plus any requirements.
-Don’t worry about adding too much detail yet – you’ll discover more information as soon as you start your Milestone
+- A user story that addresses the who and why of a task.
+Don’t worry about adding much detail yet – you’ll discover more when you start your sprint

-Once an issue moves from the backlog pipeline to the sprint backlog – meaning it has a Milestone attached – it’s ready to be assigned to your team.
+Once an issue is attached to a sprint, it’s ready to be assigned to your team.
 If you've done a good job organizing your backlog, team members can assign themselves; otherwise, the product owner can do it.

-So how do you decide what issues belong in your Milestone?
+So how do you decide what issues belong in your sprint?

 A “sprint goal” is the amount of work your team agrees can be completed within a sprint.
 The goal should be a collective effort; everyone should have a say.

-The unpredictable nature of time estimates is the reason why we prefer to use story points instead (a concept we discussed in our guide to software estimation.)
+As we discussed in the previous chapter, the unpredictable nature of time estimates is the reason why we prefer to use story points instead.
 Using story points, we are able to estimate relatively.
 Since your tasks aren't tied to real hours, you're able to reduce complexity and account for sick days or vacations.

 There's no perfect answer for the amount of work to include in your first sprint.
-You're probably, almost definitely, going to get it wrong the first time.
+You're almost definitely going to get it wrong the first time.
 If the number of story points in your first sprint feels about right, then stop worrying and start sprinting.
-After a couple weeks, you'll have enough historical information to inform your next sprint.
+After a couple weeks, you'll have enough historical information (like Velocity Charts) to inform your next sprint.
 Don't stress about it!

 Remember: your primary goal during a sprint is to make sure each assigned issue is fully delivered.